-Digital Financial Inclusion: CBN targets 25,000 women, youths in fresh push
+DIGITAL FINANCIAL INCLUSION: CBN targets 25,000 women, youths in fresh push

-In its drive to ensure the Digital Financial Inclusion, DFI, of women and youth across Nigeria, the Central Bank of Nigeria, CBN, has targeted 25,000 among the two group for immediate outreach.
+In its drive to ensure the Digital Financial Inclusion (DFI) of women and youth across Nigeria, the Central Bank of Nigeria (CBN) has set a target of 25,000 individuals among the two groups for immediate engagement.

 A statement from the CBN noted that the programme also aims at implementing the Bank’s framework for advancing women’s financial inclusion in Nigeria and improve access to financial products and services amongst vulnerable segments of the Nigerian society.

-The digital financial inclusion drive scheduled to commence from Gombe State, on Monday, November 1 through to Friday, November 5, is the first of six engagements expected to cut across states with high numbers of financially excluded women and youth.
+The DFI drive scheduled to commence from Gombe State, today through to Friday, November 5, 2021, is the first of six engagements expected to cut across states with high numbers of financially excluded women and youth.

-The statement identified Bayelsa, Ebonyi, Jigawa, Niger and Oyo as the other states with high populations of vulnerable financially-excluded women and youths.

 Similarly, it is expected to promote the uptake of other financial products and services amongst women and youth including insurance, pension and capital market products through agents.